 The distinction between acute and chronic stridor is important.
-Other clinical findings are also often helpful (see see Some Causes of Stridor).
+Other clinical findings are also often helpful (see Table 8: Some Causes of Stridor).

 Acute manifestations are more likely to reflect an immediately life-threatening disorder.
 With these disorders, fever indicates infection.
 Fever plus barking cough suggests croup or, very rarely, tracheitis.
 Patients with croup typically have more prominent URI symptoms and less of a toxic appearance.
 Fever without cough, particularly if accompanied by toxic appearance, sore throat, difficulty swallowing, or respiratory distress, suggests epiglottitis and, in young children, the less common retropharyngeal abscess.
 Drooling and the tripod position are suggestive of epiglottitis, whereas retropharyngeal abscess may manifest with neck stiffness and inability to extend the neck.